YuvrajRaghuvanshiS/WhatsApp-Key-Database-Extractor/README.md

 <!--https://github.com/StylishThemes/GitHub-Dark/wiki/Emoji-->

 *  :heavy_check_mark: Extracts msgstore.db from /data/data/com.whatsapp. (duh)
-*  :heavy_check_mark: Works wirelessly without USB cable using "ADB over TCP" with `--tcp-ip IP --tcp-port PORT` flags.
+*  :heavy_check_mark: Works wireless-ly without USB cable using "ADB over TCP" with `--tcp-ip IP --tcp-port PORT` flags.
 *  :heavy_check_mark: See and control your android phone with your computer using [ScrCpy](https://github.com/Genymobile/scrcpy) using `--scrcpy` flag.
 *  :heavy_check_mark: Works with any android device v4.0+ so far.
 *  :heavy_check_mark: Works with any android device no matter where it is in universe as long as it is running ADB over TCP.